willclarkson/lsstScratchWIC/README.md

 # lsstScratchWIC

-Notebooks and calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are in Sections 6 & 7 below of this README.**
+Notebooks and calculations along the way to LSST figures of merit.
+*Installation instructions that worked on my system, for sims_maf (confluence version), and the github version of sims_maf are in Sections 6 & 7 below of this README.
+The instructions for sims_maf_contrib worked on my system until about two weeks ago, they should work on your system.*

+This repository is entirely unofficial and is not connected to the LSST sims_maf and maf_contrib repositories.

 I make no claims that all these routines will work on your system!
 This is mostly a collection of routines and steps that worked for